 The Family Meals Program

 In the fall of 2014, HUDS began donating hot foods that were not eaten by the end of meal service to Food for Free.
-In the summer of 2017, they asked HUDS to support an enhancement to the donation program by adding a new element: taking the food from one dining hall, at the end of meal service, and portioning it into single serve meal containers called Family Meals.
-These meals could then be distributed to the many residential hotels and shelters in the area where food insecure individuals did not have traditional kitchen space to prepare healthy food.
+Three years later, HUDS enhanced the donation program by adding a new element: taking the same leftover food from one dining hall and portioning it into nutritionally-diverse, single-serve microwavable meals called Family Meals.
+These meals are distributed to residential hotels and shelters in the area where food insecure individuals live but do not do not have traditional kitchen space to prepare healthy food.

-In the 2017-18 school year, HUDS' food was used to prepare more than 2,500 such meals at our kitchen in Annenberg dining hall.
+In the 2017-18 school year, HUDS' prepared more than 2,500 such meals at our kitchen in Annenberg dining hall.

 What We Do